EXCLUSIVE-Offshore access curbed for website of Chinese province facing Taiwan -sources

 The official website of Fujian, with a $790-billion economy comparable to that of Switzerland, had regularly posted data on topics such as economic growth, energy consumption, and real estate sales, according to the users and a review of the site.

-Such curbs, at a time when China seeks to bolster an economy only slowly recovering from stringent pandemic measures look set to weigh on foreign investors already grappling with tighter regulatory controls and geopolitical tension.
+Such curbs, at a time when China seeks to bolster an economy only slowly recovering from stringent pandemic measures could weigh on foreign investors already grappling with tighter regulatory controls and geopolitical tension.

 While China has made fewer government-affiliated websites accessible to offshore users in recent years, amid heightened tension with the United States, the restricted access to the Fujian government website is a rare step, the users said.